aws-samples/amazon-ec2-auto-scaling-group-examples/features/lifecycle-hooks/lambda-managed-windows/README.md

 # Auto Scaling Group Lifecycle Hooks Example - Lambda Managed Windows

 This example solution deploys an Auto Scaling group within a VPC.
-A Lifecycle Hook is enabled for the Auto Scaling group and a Lambda Function invokes in response to Lifecycle Action Events.
+A lifecycle hook is enabled for the Auto Scaling group and a Lambda Function invokes in response to Lifecycle Action Events.
 The Lambda function uses AWS Systems Manager to install a sample application onto instances launched into the Auto Scaling group as they are Launched.

 ## Deployment